 Universities require faculty and students planning research involving human subjects to pass formal certification tests and then submit research plans for prior approval.
 Those who diligently take the tests may better understand certain important legal requirements but, at the same time, are often misled into thinking they can apply these rules to their own work which, in fact, they are not permitted to do.
 They will also be missing many other legal requirements not mentioned in their training but which govern their behaviors.
 Finally, the training leaves them likely to completely misunderstand the essentially political situation they find themselves in.
 The resulting risks to their universities, collaborators, and careers may be catastrophic, in addition to contributing to the more common ordinary frustrations of researchers with the system.
 To avoid these problems, faculty and students conducting research about and for the public need to understand that they are public figures, to whom different rules apply, ones that political scientists have long studied.
 University administrators (and faculty in their part-time roles as administrators) need to reorient their perspectives as well.
 University research compliance bureaucracies have grown, in well-meaning but sometimes unproductive ways that are not required by federal laws or guidelines.
 We offer advice to faculty and students for how to deal with the system as it exists now, and suggestions for changes in university research compliance bureaucracies, that should benefit faculty, students, staff, university budgets, and our research subjects.

-Computer scientists and statisticians often try to classify individual textual documents into chosen categories.
-In contrast, social scientists more commonly focus on populations and thus estimate the proportion of documents falling in each category.
-The two existing types of techniques for estimating these category proportions are parametric “classify and count” methods and “direct” nonparametric estimation of category proportions without an individual classification step.
-Unfortunately, classify and count methods can sometimes be highly model dependent or generate more bias in the proportions even as the percent correctly classified increases.
-Direct estimation avoids these problems, but can suffer when the meaning and usage of language is too similar across categories or too different between training and test sets.
-We develop an improved direct estimation approach without these issues by introducing continuously valued text features optimized for this problem, along with a form of matching adapted from the causal inference literature.
-We evaluate our approach in analyses of a diverse collection of 73 data sets, showing that it substantially improves performance compared to existing approaches.
-As a companion to this paper, we offer easy-to-use software that implements all ideas discussed herein.
+Some scholars build models to classify documents into chosen categories.
+Others, especially social scientists who tend to focus on population characteristics, instead usually estimate the proportion of documents in each category -- using either parametric "classify-and-count" methods or "direct" nonparametric estimation of proportions without individual classification.
+Unfortunately, classify-and-count methods can be highly model dependent or generate more bias in the proportions even as the percent of documents correctly classified increases.
+Direct estimation avoids these problems, but can suffer when the meaning of language changes between training and test sets or is too similar across categories.
+We develop an improved direct estimation approach without these issues by including and optimizing continuous text features, along with a form of matching adapted from the causal inference literature.
+Our approach substantially improves performance in a diverse collection of 73 data sets.
+We also offer easy-to-use software software that implements all ideas discussed herein.

 We provide an overview of PSI ("a Private data Sharing Interface"), a system we are developing to enable researchers in the social sciences and other fields to share and explore privacy-sensitive datasets with the strong privacy protections of differential privacy.